Are you a coach but sometimes you offer advice so don’t know whether you should call yourself something else?

 I don’t know any coaches who are exclusively directive.
 That would be more mentorship or consulting, not coaching.

-I can see that a pure non-directive coaching approach can work, but if I have a client who is in a very similar pickle that I have previous experience of being pickled in, I’ll tell them what I did to become de-pickled.
+I can see that a purely non-directive coaching approach can work, but it’s not my style.
+If I have a client who is in a very similar pickle that I have previously been pickled in, I’ll tell them what I did to become de-pickled.
 It’d be cruel not to!

 Should a coach be accredited or not?